 Many physicians are concerned about the employers’ reaction to legal review of a physician employment agreement.
-One of their concerns in this regard is how an employer will react if a review indicates that one or more benchmarks are below the Medical Group Management Association (“MGMA”) benchmarks’ median for starting physicians in that specialty in that geographic area.
+One of their concerns in this regard is how an employer will react if a review indicates that one or more terms are below the Medical Group Management Association (“MGMA”) benchmarks’ median for starting physicians in that specialty in that geographic area.
 Will the employer view the physician as greedy for pointing out this discrepancy between the offer and MGMA benchmarks?

 As I’ve noted before, having a legal review of a physician employment agreement means that the comments given to the employer are coming from the attorney, not the physician.
 Politicians refer to this as “plausible deniability.”
 The physician is not commenting on the compensation or benefits – his or her attorney is.

 In my experience, the reaction to a comment concerning MGMA benchmarks is likely to fall into one of two camps, based on the type of organization that is making the offer.
 Health systems sometimes contend that the compensation has been precisely calculated based on numerous benchmarks –hence the discrepancy.
 In addition to MGMA, Sullivan Cotter and the American Medical Group Association (AMGA) also produce benchmark surveys.
 The results of these surveys can be startlingly different.
 Sullivan Cotter, for example, includes academics in its survey numbers, as does AMGA (although you can filter out academics in AMGA).
 I have been told by a health system negotiator that the proposed compensation was based on a “weighted-average” of those three benchmarks.
 That sounds extremely scientific, as long as you don’t dwell too long on how one would produce such a number.
-I suspect that tea leaves and animal entrails may have also been read to develop the precise number (which was significantly less than MGMA median).
+I suspect that tea leaves and animal entrails may have also been read to develop the precise number (which was significantly less than MGMA benchmark median).
 In spite of claims that the offer was carefully and scientifically developed, most health systems will change the salary (or increase a signing bonus, or both) if confronted with subjective data that some aspect of the compensation is not comparable to a reasonable benchmark.